 According to Baptist theology, taking into account all the references to “saints” in the Old and New Testament leads to the following observations:

-- Saints are those who are in a right relationship with Christ: It doesn’t matter is the person is clergy or not, famous or not, or if they have made a notable impact on the Church.
-Any faithful follower of Christ, because they are in a right relationship with Christ, can be called a saint.
+- Saints are those who are in right relationship with Christ: It doesn’t matter if the person is clergy or not, famous or not, or if they have made a notable impact on the Church.
+Any faithful follower of Christ, because they are in right relationship with Christ, can be called a saint.

-- Saints are those who pursue holiness: Any faithful follower of Christ that is committed to the process of becoming more holy and Christ-like can be rightfully called a saint, according to the Baptist understanding of Scripture.
+- Saints are those who pursue holiness: Any faithful follower of Christ committed to becoming more holy and Christ-like can be rightfully called a saint, according to the Baptist understanding of Scripture.

 “Sainthood,” as it’s referred to, isn’t simply a historical designation.
 Saints, according to Catholic theology, can impact the lives of Christians today in meaningful and relationship ways.

-- Doing pilgrimage to locations association with certain saints
+- Doing pilgrimage to locations associated with certain saints

 - Making offerings to certain saints

 - Venerating the relics of certain saints, such as hair, fingernail clippings, and bones